-At Aventus Clinic, we provide advanced, consultant-led skin cancer treatment with a strong focus on safe, effective surgical removal.
-If you’ve been diagnosed with a skin cancer or have a lesion that requires excision, our GMC-registered dermatologists and surgeons offer rapid access to expert care without the need for a GP referral.
+At Aventus Clinic, we provide consultant-led assessment and treatment for suitable non-melanoma skin cancers, including basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
+If you have a lesion that requires excision, our GMC-registered dermatologists and surgeons offer fast access to safe, effective surgical care without the need for a GP referral.

 At Aventus Clinic, a doctor-led, CQC-registered dermatology and surgical centre trusted by hundreds of patients, we provide rapid, consultant-led skin cancer treatment with safe and effective surgical removal.
 No GP referral is required, and same-day appointments are available at our Hertfordshire and London clinics.